-A prior felony conviction may hinder a student's ability to enroll in a course or complete the requirements of certain academic programs and/ or meet the criteria for licensure required by certain professions.
+A prior felony conviction may hinder a student's ability to enroll in a course or complete the requirements of certain academic programs and/or meet the criteria for licensure required by certain professions.

 Courses Credit Ho urs

-First Seme ster
+First Seme

-ENGL 101 Freshman English I 3
+ENGL 101 S 3

 CS 080 Microcomputer Maintenance 1

 CS 120 Foundations of Computer Science 3

 BUS 225 Application Software 3

 MATH 106 Pre-Calculus (or higher) 3

 Math Elective 3

 16

-Second Ser nester
+Second Sei

 Freshman English II 3

 CS 082 Help Desk 1

-CS 225 Networking 3
+CS 225 S .
+3

-Discrete Math 5
+MATH 212 Discrete Math

 or

 MATH 214 Statistics 3

 Concentration Elective 3

 Health or Physical Education 1

-, 14
+14

 Third Seme ester

-CS 222 Programming in C/C++
+CS 222 or Programming in C/C++

-or 8

 CS 200 Programming in Visual Basic 3

 HIST 101 Western Civilization I Ŭ

-or
+or Western civilization i

 HIST 102 Western Civilization II

 or

-HIST 103 Dro History and Early Amorican History ,

-Pre-History and Early American History ,
+HIST 103 Pre-History and Early American History ,

-Or 10th Contury American History
+or ,

 HIST 104 19th Century American History

-Or ~
+or

 HIST 105 America in the 20th and 21st Centuries 3

 Behavioral/Social Science 3

 Concentration Elective 3

 Lab Science 4

 Health or Physical Education 1

-17
+· 17

-Fourth Sen
+Fourth Sen nester

 CS 219 Database Management Systems 3

 CS 238 Java 3

 The Arts or Other World Civilizations

 General Education 3

 Concentration Elective 3

 Lab Science 4

 16

 TOTAL CRE DIT HOURS 63

-The course es listed in concentrations below must b ρ
+The courses listed in concentrations below must be

-ill degree requirements. ~

-Depending on the concentration, students should choose an Art or Other Civilizations elective that optimizes general education credits.

-Must be a sequence of one of the following: BIOL 103-104 or BIOL 225-226 CHEM 103-104 or PHYS 103-104 or PHYS 200-201 GEOL 110-111 MATH 112, 115, 116 or 121 will not fulfill Math requirement.
+- The courses listed in concentrations below must be used to fulfill degree requirements. - Depending on the concentration, students should choose an Art or Other Civilizations elective that optimizes general education credits. - Must be a sequence of one of the following: BIOL 103-104 or BIOL 225-226 CHEM 103-104 or PHYS 103-104 or PHYS 200-201 GEOL 110-111 MATH 112, 115, 116 or 121 will not fulfill Math requirement.